Klonoa: Empire of Dreams: Development

-Empire of Dreams was developed jointly by Namco as the second portable title in the franchise after 1999's Kaze no Klonoa: Moonlight Museum on the WonderSwan, and was produced by Hideo Yoshizawa, who had worked on all previous Klonoa series titles.
-Unlike the console games, which were designed to focus more on action, Yoshizawa wanted Empire of Dreams to focus on the puzzles and "to have the same audience, but let them enjoy it in a different way".
-Representatives from Namco revealed the first details of the game in March 2001, stating that the title would retain all of Klonoa's "general moves" from the console series on Nintendo's Game Boy Advance handheld.
+Empire of Dreams was developed jointly by Namco and produced by Hideo Yoshizawa, who had worked on all the previous Klonoa games.
+It was the second portable Klonoa game after Klonoa: Moonlight Museum (1999) on the WonderSwan.
+Unlike the console games, which were focused on action, Yoshizawa wanted Empire of Dreams to focus on the puzzles and "to have the same audience, but let them enjoy it in a different way".
+Representatives from Namco revealed the first details of the game in March 2001, stating that the title would retain all of Klonoa's "general moves" from the console series on Nintendo's Game Boy Advance (GBA) handheld.
 The game would later make an appearance at the 2001 Tokyo Game Show that same month, which included an early playable demo.
 A North American English release was announced at the 2001 Electronic Entertainment Expo the following May, with an initial release date set for August of that year.
-The game was released on the Wii U's Virtual Console on May 22 in Europe, May 29 in North America, and September 3, 2014 in Japan.
+The game was released on the Wii U's Virtual Console on May 22 in Europe, May 29 in North America, and September 3, 2014 in Japan, and on the Nintendo Classics service for the Nintendo Switch and Nintendo Switch 2 on September 25, 2025.

 Reception

 Empire of Dreams received positive reviews from critics, earning an 85 out of 100 average rating from aggregate review website Metacritic.
 Upon its release in Japan, Weekly Famitsu scored the game a 34 out of 40, earning the magazine's Gold Award.
-GameSpot called the title "a highly respectable emulation of the general feel of the Klonoa universe", but overall found it "less ambitious" than Klonoa 2 on the PlayStation 2.
+GameSpot called it "a highly respectable emulation of the general feel of the Klonoa universe", but overall found it "less ambitious" than Klonoa 2 on the PlayStation 2.
 They would also praise the game's audio and visual presentation, including its multiplaned backgrounds, image scaling, and rotation effects, declaring that "despite a minimal level of background animation, the game looks awesome".
-IGN similarly applauded the game's graphic capabilities, but found the color palette a bit lacking when compared to other titles on the system.
-The website additionally favored its overall gameplay and puzzles, ultimately calling the game "absolutely wonderful" and "one of the most cleverly-designed platform games on the Game Boy Advance".
-During their "Best of 2001" awards, IGN would name Empire of Dreams "Best Platformer" for the Game Boy Advance.
+IGN similarly applauded the game's graphic capabilities, but found the color palette a lacking when compared to other GBA games.
+The website additionally favored its overall gameplay and puzzles, ultimately calling the game "absolutely wonderful" and "one of the most cleverly-designed platform games" on the GBA.
+During their "Best of 2001" awards, IGN named Empire of Dreams "Best Platformer" for the GBA.

 While Game Informer also found the game's visuals to be "sharp and colorful", the magazine also felt that Empire of Dreams didn't take enough advantage of the system by providing "pseudo-3D" background graphics that had become the series hallmark, summarizing that "the end result is a fun game, but doesn't hit the mark as well as previous efforts".
 GamePro called attention to the "bright, kaleidoscopic levels", declaring that the "graphics and sounds are as sharp as those of any other GBA game", ultimately calling Empire of Dreams "a straightforward platformer with enough gameplay variety that will make you want to play to the very end".